kolbasky/LinkRouter/README.md

 > Because LinkRouter can execute arbitrary programs, only use rules you trust.
 Never download and run someone else’s linkrouter.json blindly — it could contain malicious commands.
 LinkRouter doesn't launch any programs except for those, specified in your config.

 ## 📦 Download
-See the [Releases page](https://github.com/kolbasky/link-router/releases/latest) for the latest linkrouter.exe.
+See the [Releases page](releases/latest) for the latest linkrouter.exe.

 ## 🛠️ Build from source
 ```
 git clone https://github.com/kolbasky/LinkRouter.git
+cd LinkRouter
 go build -ldflags="-H windowsgui -s -w" -trimpath -o bin\ .\cmd\linkrouter\
 ```